2-Minute Overview

 4.

 Humans and AI play by the same rules.
-The same trust framework applies to people and AI agents.
-No separate systems — everyone earns their place.
+The same trust framework applies to people and AI alike.
+Web4 calls all participants “agents” — human or artificial — because the rules are identical.
+Everyone earns their place.

 The Result